antonyukmaryana/API_Project/README.md

 -----

 ## Description
-* Custom API featuring state and national parks in Washington.
-Additionally, I created a MVC Web app to consume ParksAPI.
+* an API for state and national parks.
+The API will list state and national parks.

 ## Technologies Used
 * C#/.NET